 The University’s general admission requirements are discussed here.

 Admission to the Master of Science Program in Psychological Sciences is based on a review of the applicant’s GPA, three letters of recommendation, and narrative description of interests and career goals.
 Both GRE math and verbal scores are required to be considered for admission.

 The University’s general degree requirements are discussed here.

 The M.S. in Psychological Sciences curriculum is designed to offer opportunities for specialization in a chosen core field, breadth of training, selection of electives that serve students’ individual goals, and research experience.
 Each student will be assigned to a research mentor at the start of the program and will maintain involvement in a research laboratory throughout the two-year program.
 Students will also have the opportunity to gain applied experience by participating in the internship program offered by the School of Behavioral and Brain Sciences.

 All students in the program are required to regularly review their degree plans with their research mentor.
 The program requires a minimum of 36 credit hours distributed as follows.
 Students are required to complete 6 credit hours of major field core courses (two selected from one of the following fields: Developmental, Cognitive, Social and Personality, Neuroscience) , 6 credit hours of additional core courses (two courses from a different area than the major core), 6 credit hours of Research Methods (a two course sequence in statistics and research methods), 12 credit hours of approved advanced elective courses, and 6 credit hours of Independent Study/Research or Practical Internship courses.
-A grade of "B" is the required passing grade for coursework used to fulfill the core course and research methods course requirements of the degree.
 Independent Study/Research or Practical Internship coursework must be taken pass/fail.

 Required Core Courses (18 hours)